curityio/dynamic-authenticator-demo/README.md

 The resources created with scripts from this repo are:

 - Two separate instances of the Curity Identity Server that serve as two external OIDC Providers.
+- Two separate instances of the Curity Identity Server that serve as two external SAML Providers.
-- A node API that serves configuration required by the dynamic authenticator.
+- A node API that serves configuration required by the Dynamic Authenticator.
-- An instance of the Curity Identity Server with the dynamic authenticator configured.
+- An instance of the Curity Identity Server with two types of Dynamic Authenticators configured.

+Note, that the OIDC and SAML providers are just added for demonstration purpose and to make this example self-contained.
+Don't bother the extra instances of the Curity Identity Server and related data stores.
+In a proper environment, those providers are external and maintained by a third party.
+To simulate a real-world scenario, the providers in this example are assigned different domains.
+See [The Created Resources](#the-created-resources) for the details.

 ## Prerequisites